The Juvenile Court Process in Florida: What You Need to Know

 • Whether the child has a prior record

-• Damages suffered by the victim as a result of the youth’s actions.
+• Any damages suffered by the victim

 Judicial v.
 Non-Judicial Disposition